Macmillan in Scotland

 Back to top

 The current system of care was designed when most people were either cured of cancer or died from it.
-Now almost 200,000 people in Scotland are living with a cancer diagnosis, and this figure is expected to almost double by 2030.
+Now 220,000 people in Scotland are living with a cancer diagnosis, and this figure is expected to hit at least 360,000 by 2030.

 Macmillan is working closely with the Scottish Government to reshape cancer care so patients get the support they need during and after treatment, whether it’s medical, emotional or financial.

-We are investing £5m into the partnership.
-We aim to ensure that if you are affected by cancer you are able to manage your own condition when appropriate, and can access the right support as soon as you need it.
+We are investing £5m into the partnership and we aim to ensure that if you are affected by cancer you are able to manage your own condition when appropriate, and can access the right support as soon as you need it.

 What we're doing in Scotland